Woodrow Wilson: First-term foreign policy

+Wilson sought to move away from the foreign policy of his predecessors, rejecting Taft's Dollar Diplomacy.
+He also used US foreign policy as an instrument to address the overproduction of US-manufactured goods, which exceeded domestic consumption.
+Wilson's administration supported governments that were amenable to importing US goods and opposed governments hostile to US economic interests.

 Latin America

-A cartoon depicting Uncle Sam entering Mexico in 1916 to punish Pancho Villa with Uncle Sam saying, "I've had about enough of this."

-Wilson sought to move away from the foreign policy of his predecessors, which he viewed as imperialistic, and he rejected Taft's Dollar Diplomacy.
-Nonetheless, he frequently intervened in Latin America, saying in 1913, "I am going to teach the South American republics to elect good men."
+Wilson frequently intervened in Latin America, saying in 1913, "I am going to teach the South American republics to elect good men."
 The 1914 Bryan–Chamorro Treaty converted Nicaragua into a de facto protectorate, and the U.S. stationed soldiers there throughout Wilson's presidency.
 The Wilson administration sent troops to occupy the Dominican Republic and intervene in Haiti, and Wilson also authorized military interventions in Cuba, Panama, and Honduras.

 Wilson took office during the Mexican Revolution, which had begun in 1911 after liberals overthrew the military dictatorship of Porfirio Díaz.
 Shortly before Wilson took office, conservatives retook power through a coup led by Victoriano Huerta.
 Wilson rejected the legitimacy of Huerta's "government of butchers" and demanded Mexico hold democratic elections.
 After Huerta arrested U.S. Navy personnel who had accidentally landed in a restricted zone near the northern port town of Tampico, Wilson dispatched the Navy to occupy the Mexican city of Veracruz.
 A strong backlash against the American intervention among Mexicans of all political affiliations convinced Wilson to abandon his plans to expand the U.S. military intervention, but the intervention nonetheless helped convince Huerta to flee from the country.
 A group led by Venustiano Carranza established control over a significant proportion of Mexico, and Wilson recognized Carranza's government in October 1915.

 Carranza continued to face various opponents within Mexico, including Pancho Villa, whom Wilson had earlier described as "a sort of Robin Hood."
 In early 1916, Pancho Villa raided the village of Columbus, New Mexico, killing or wounding dozens of Americans and causing an enormous nationwide American demand for his punishment.
 Wilson ordered General John J. Pershing and 4,000 troops across the border to capture Villa.
 By April, Pershing's forces had broken up and dispersed Villa's bands, but Villa remained on the loose and Pershing continued his pursuit deep into Mexico.
 Carranza then pivoted against the Americans and accused them of a punitive invasion, leading to several incidents that nearly led to war.
 Tensions subsided after Mexico agreed to release several American prisoners, and bilateral negotiations began under the auspices of the Mexican-American Joint High Commission.
 Eager to withdraw from Mexico due to tensions in Europe, Wilson ordered Pershing to withdraw, and the last American soldiers left in February 1917.